Glasgow: Kelvingrove, Hunterian, Botanical Gardens, Riverside Museum

 From Kelvingrove to Hunterian

-I intentionally took a wee bit less direct route from Kelvingrove Art Gallery and Museum to my next destination, Hunterian Museum, than necessary.
+I intentionally took a wee bit less direct route than necessary from Kelvingrove Art Gallery and Museum to my next destination, Hunterian Museum.
 The Kelvingrove Art Gallery and Museum is in Kelvingrove Park.
 The longer route allowed me to enjoy more of the park, which, from my rambling yesterday, I already knew was beautiful and calming.

 The path today overlapped yesterday’s route only very briefly.
 I saw the Lister and Kelvin statues again, but that was about it.
 (Lord Kelvin was still wearing his road cone dunce cap.)